-For Santner, glory “descends” from royal transcendence into the realm of commodities, which is why they take on a sort of magical power, and why Marx called the commodity, “a very strange thing, abounding in metaphysical subtleties and theological niceties.”
-With modernization, the political theology of sovereignty is replaced by the political economy of the wealth of nations (30).
+As we know, the people’s labor was submitted to the profit-motive of capitalism more and more, which inherits the divine right of kings.
+Gradually, the social ceases to be mediated through the sovereign or sovereign entities and is given over to mediation by money.
+According to Santner, glory “descends” from royal transcendence into the realm of commodities, which is why they exert a sort of magical power over us: they are vessels for glory, for social value and status, for the people’s ‘second body’.
+This is also why Marx called the commodity, “a very strange thing, abounding in metaphysical subtleties and theological niceties”: with it political theology becomes political economy, just as sovereignty is replaced by the wealth of nations (30).
 The King is deposed and replaced by monetary value.
-What emerges is the, “perverse vitality of money qua symbolic medium of exchange” (50).
-Money is God: this is no cliché, but a perspicuous recognition by popular consciousness of who runs the show now that there is no King to run it and even time is money.
+Accordingly, the People no longer recognize themselves as under his care.
+What emerges instead is the, “perverse vitality of money qua symbolic medium of exchange” (50).
+Money is God: this is no cliché, but a clear-sighted recognition in popular consciousness of who runs the ‘show’ now that there is no King to run it.
 The fetishism once aimed at royal persons is displaced onto new sites of ecstatic union between political subjects and commodities (and spectacles) in a generalized movement of the fetishization of things.
-But what is fetishized through them is, in fact, the “second body” of the People, who produce them to produce their own consistency.
-We will return to this, but first we must untangle the link between the glory left over from the collapse of the gods and labor itself.
+But what is fetishized through them is, in fact, the ‘second body’ of the People, who produce them to produce their own consistency.
+We will return to this, but first we must untangle the link between the glory left over from the collapse of gods and kings, and labor itself.

 Weighing the People’s Flesh

-What we are fascinated with in the commodity or the spectacle is nothing less than the flesh of the people.
-Debord’s desgination of the spectacle as a worldview materialized, as a unification obtained in the language of universal separation, is confirmed here.
+What we are fascinated with in the commodity or the spectacle is nothing less than this flesh of the people in its ‘spectral materiality’.
+Debord’s designation of the spectacle as a worldview materialized, as a unification obtained in the language of universal separation, is confirmed here.
 As Santner writes, underlying this feverish 24/7 restlessness of the capitalist world is, “a new form of business—of quasi-official busy-ness and busy-body-ness—[that] comes itself to function as the work of incarnation, as the production site of the flesh of the People” (26).
 To understand this, we have to return to the beginning and ask: what purpose did the King actually serve?
-Nothing less than the justification of social space itself, its laws and normative rules.
+Nothing less than the justification of social space as such, its laws and normative rules.
 Once he is no longer there to serve as this guarantee, this justification will have to be found through other modes of social upkeep.
 The world of “business” is only sustained by the busy bodies that buzz to uphold it.
-But if so many suffer under this busy-ness, why is it too not abandoned, deposed like the old royalties?
-Quite simply because then the lack of ultimate foundations of human forms of life would be exposed–in other words, the originary and anomic violence upon which the juridico-social order and its laws are built.
-(The crucial point is that glory is an apparatus that captures this void, this originary lack, and conceals it; and in doing so, it makes the whole apparatus shine with splendor, i.e., makes it work.)
+But if so many suffer under this busy-ness, why is it too not abandoned like the old royalties?
+Quite simply because then the lack of ultimate foundations of human forms of life would be exposed.
+In other words, the originary and anomic violence upon which the juridico-social order and its laws are built would be revealed.
+It is this dimension of juridico-political normativity, the violence of law itself, which the King’s “symbolic body” once served to conceal.
+Note: by “law” we understand here not just the laws upheld by the police and the procedures followed in courtrooms, but the entire field of political-social normativity, including the etiquette and politeness we practice even when we don’t believe in them (Zizek would say this is ideology at its purest) (83).
+All these social laws and norms in fact do not function unless there is some “little piece of the real” to conceal the void at the heart of the law’s vicious circle (its legality is founded on something extra-legal, for example, on the sovereign who is an exception to the law).
+Once this “little piece of the real” is gone, the social world is opened up over an abyss, for then the violence at its origin is no longer concealed.
+It follows that its violence would no longer have any excuse for its existence, no alibi to vouch for it.
+Glory is an apparatus that captures this void, this originary lack at the heart of the social body, and conceals it; in doing so, it makes the whole apparatus shine with splendor, i.e., it makes it work.

-Political economy thus pertains to the maintenance of the People’s Two Bodies, not just its material life (the management of biological life and death), but its spectral life (the glory and splendor of its body).
-It inherits the duty to vouch for the normative order and its suture to the somatic, and thus to constantly “redeem or indemnify” a lack at its origin.
-Biopolitics does not only address man as species and population, but this dimension of the flesh as the bearer of royal remains, for, “the threshold of modernity is marked by the ‘massification’ of the physical-juridical flesh of the king, its dispersion into populations that for that very reason must be placed in the care of biopolitical administration” (89).
+Political economy thus pertains to the maintenance of the People’s Two Bodies, not just its material life (the management of biological life and death), but also its spectral life (the glory and splendor of its symbolic body).
+It inherits the duty to vouch for the normative order and its suture to the somatic, and thus to “redeem or indemnify” a lack at its origin.
+Biopolitics doesn’t just address man as species and population, but also as this dimension of the flesh as the bearer of royal remains, for, “the threshold of modernity is marked by the ‘massification’ of the physical-juridical flesh of the king, its dispersion into populations that for that very reason must be placed in the care of biopolitical administration” (89).
 Biopolitics, in this sense, is the regime of the justification of veils and their securitization.
-What appears to be the mere “policing of empirical bodies and forces” actually conceals a liturgical or sacramental dimension, for this administration is responsible for covering the void upon which social existence is build.
-Foucault even showed in his geneological analyses that policing was originally conceived as, “the art of the state’s splendor as visible order and manifest force,” not just the maintenance of rule but the maintenance of glory.
-But it is not just the police but every political subject who inherits responsibility for the People’s second body.
+What appears to be the mere “policing of empirical bodies and forces” conceals its liturgical dimension, for this administration is responsible for covering the void upon which social existence is built.
+We might expect that the more these voids threaten to be exposed, the greater will be the contrary force to prevent it.
+Foucault even showed in his genealogical analyses that policing was originally conceived as, “the art of the state’s splendor as visible order and manifest force”: not just the maintenance of rule but the maintenance of glory.
+Still, it is not just the police but every political subject who inherits responsibility for the People’s second body.
 This is what underlies modern busy-body-ness, what weighs uncannily upon us: the production and shaping of the glorious flesh of the social bond (99), the imperative to care for this “spectral flesh of the sovereign People” (86).

 For a Paradoxological Idle Worship

 Santner sums all this up under the heading of the ‘doxological’ dimension of labor itself.
 Here, work is conceived as the performance of a liturgical practice, a “public service” in the sense that it is increasingly concerned with the production and maintenance of this “spectral flesh” or materiality of glory, the glory of the social bond itself.
 In short, work is one form of the doxology of everyday life (100).
 This logic of glory far exceeds rational self-pursuit, even if capitalism justifies its worship through this ideology or knotting procedure.
-According to this doxology, what matters above all is to “vibrate” with the social body in unison with this strange order of busy-body angels who no longer produce glory to God but the self-valorization of Value.
+According to this doxology, what matters above all is to “vibrate” with the social body, in unison with this strange order of busy-body angels who no longer produce glory to God but the self-valorization of Value.
 Santner summarizes: “the labor theory of value is fundamentally a theory of the production of glory, of the liturgical dimension of labor performed in the service of the greater valor, glory, splendor, of Value” (115).
-Thus, any critique of political economy must be paradoxological, because it must work through the doxological dimension of Work, albeit by looking at it from the side.
+Thus, any critique of political economy must be para-doxological, because it must work through the doxological dimension of Work, albeit by looking at it from the side.

-Worshiping money is not limited to its monetary or commodity forms, but is present wherever this social liturgy is invested, wherever the fundamental void at the heart of social normativity is captured to a certain end, made to work and operate, to produce value.
-What’s more, capitalism is indifferent to the specifics of this labor, or of the place where this liturgy is practiced.
+Worshiping money is not limited to its monetary or commodity forms, but is present wherever this social liturgy is invested, wherever the fundamental void at the heart of social normativity is captured to a certain end, made to work and operate, to produce surplus value.
+What’s more, capitalism is indifferent to the specifics of this labor or of the place where this liturgy is practiced.
 All that matters to it is the quantity of value-producing labor, the “simple average labor” to which even the most complex labor is reduced (103, 106).
 What disappears in the commodity, what its fetishism denies or willfully overlooks, is this massive reduction of all the specifics of labor into a, “gelatinous mass in and through which our sociality is constituted as a kind of quasi-religious, quasi-secular mass in the liturgical service of the self-valorization of Value” (106)– of value which in itself is a weightless, quasi-spiritual thing.
 This is why the “weightless” commodity, in its gespenstische Gegenständlichkeit, exerts such an “enormous gravitational force on everyone and everything” (276).
 Santner calls the alchemy of capitalism this process whereby our bodily expenditure is reduced or abstracted to become a substance of valor, glory, radiance, and splendor.
 It is here that flesh and gold become interchangeable: both sparkle with the promise of an unlimited increase in glory.
 Both are the “instrumental cause” of Value’s self-valorization (113), which is why both are fetishized for their “shine,” their glory-potency.
 In the end, of course, all are forced to operate to produce the People’s body, and are operated upon by capital for it, whether or not our bodies can bear what it demands.

 the often difficult, sometimes comical, and always repetitive emotional, cognitive, and practical reelaboration of the lived and embodied ways in which one participates in one’s own unfreedom, of the modes of busy-body-ness in which one’s capacity for freedom is held in a sort of suspended animation (263).